Meridians Shanghai 2010: Art & Sound in Public Space: Artwork & research

 The artwork was created and installed over five-weeks by the team of Australian and Chinese artists on the roof top and ground floor gallery space at the School of Art Building at ECNU.

 On the roof top lead Australian artist, Cameron Robbins, explored natural energy by creating mechanical outdoor drawing devices that combined wind, paper, pen, pulleys, weathervanes and drawing arms to produce works on paper that were literally created by the weather.
 The resulting pen and ink 'wind drawings' were displayed in the exhibition space.
 Using discarded chairs and other found materials Cameron also created two light beacons, whose light was drawn from solar energy modules.
-Also on the roof Claire Tracey installed small sculptural works from cooking woks, mirrors and small motorised engines that moved to replicated the movement of the sky and literally reflected the sky on their mirrored surfaces.
+Also on the roof Claire Tracey installed small sculptural works from cooking woks, mirrors and small motorised engines that moved to replicate the movement of the sky and literally reflected the sky on their mirrored surfaces.

-In the exhibition space the artists responded to the curatorial themes of sustainability by creating artworks from discarded materials gathered from the surrounding environment including a wasp nest, glass jars, a wooden palette and ceramic fragments.
-They also reconfigured multiples of everyday objects such as plastic cups, pegs, mouse traps, and chopsticks artistically reinterpreting their purposes and imbedding them with wonder and imagination.
+In the exhibition space the artists responded to the curatorial themes of sustainability by creating artworks from discarded materials gathered from the surrounding environment including a wasp nest, glass jars, a wooden pallet and ceramic fragments.
+They also reconfigured multiples of everyday objects such as plastic cups, pegs, mouse traps, and chopsticks artistically reinterpreting their purposes and embedding them with wonder and imagination.
 The artists also created oversized representations of luxury bags and historical books that explored memory, identity and consumerism.

 The RMIT researchers also embedded the project's development, themes, and artworks into their academic studies towards their Masters and PhD qualifications.